-$$i_t = r^f + \pi_t + \beta\pi \cdot (\pi_t - \pi^) + \beta_y \cdot (y_t - y^)$$

-Where i_t denotes the nominal policy interest rate; r^f the natural real interest rate; π^ the target inflation rate; π_t is the inflation rate; $y_t - y^$ is the output gap.
+$$i_t = r^f + \pi_t + \beta{\pi} \bullet (\pi_t - \pi^) + \beta_v \bullet (y_t - y^),$$ where i_t denotes the nominal policy interest rate, r^f the natural real interest rate, π^ the target inflation rate, π_t is the inflation rate, and $y_t - y^$ is the output gap.
 In the original Taylor (1993), both β were assumed to be 0.5, and r^f and π^ were both assumed to be 2.
-Here, as in the literature β will be estimated using data in the benchmark period.
-In the implementation of estimating this equation, the following specification is used.
+Here, as in the literature, β will be estimated using data in the benchmark period.
+In the implementation of estimating this equation, the following specification is used:

-$$i_t - \pi_t = r^f + \beta\pi \cdot (\pi_t - \pi^) + \beta_y \cdot (y_t - y^) + \varepsilon_t$$ is done on a monthly basis (rarely two policy rate changes in the same month), a monthly model is highly recommended.
-GDP gap will not be available on the monthly basis, so that the industrial production will be used as a measure of output.
+$$i_t - \pi_t = r^f + \beta{\pi} \bullet (\pi_t - \pi^) + \beta_v \bullet (y_t - y^) + \varepsilon_v$$ changes in the same month), a monthly model is highly recommended.
+The GDP gap will not be available on the monthly basis, so that the industrial production will be used as a measure of output.
 The industrial production gap will be defined and used in place of GDP.
 Second, efforts will be made to obtain data that were available at the time of decision making, although the data used in the regression are not exactly the real time data.
-Third, since the equilibrium real rate r^{f} is difficult to calculate, the equilibrium nominal rate is to be estimated as a constant term of in the model.
+Third, since the equilibrium real rate r^f is difficult to calculate, the equilibrium nominal rate is to be estimated as a constant term of the regression model.

-The left hand side becomes the real interest rate at time t.
+The left-hand side becomes the real interest rate at time t.
 There are several departures from the usual Taylor rule regression in the literature.
-First, since the decision making
+First, since the decision making is done on a monthly basis (rarely two policy rate

-5.2.
-Data
+7.5.2 Data

 Several variables have to be carefully defined for the Taylor-rule type econometric application.
-First, the output gap (output deviation from its potential) and inflation gap (inflation deviation from its target) have to be defined in the spirit of "real time data", that is data that were known at the time of policy was decided.
-The importance of using real time data are particularly emphasized by Orphanides (2003, a, b, c).
+First, the output gap (output deviation from its potential) and inflation gap (inflation deviation from its target) have to be defined in the spirit of "real-time data"-that is, data that were known at the time the policy was decided.
+The importance of using real-time data is particularly emphasized by Orphanides (2003a, 2003b, 2003c).
 For example, use of the original data at time t should be used instead of later revisions, including base year change or preliminary to final.
 Second, any detrending, or estimating and taking out potential output, should be carried out with the data only up to time t.
-Third, since data collection and data disclosure takes time, at the time of monetary policy decision in month t, available data of Industrial Production and CPI are not those of month t, but either month t-1 or even t-2.20 Although official data may be available only for t-2, various other economic variables can be used to guess what would be announced later.21 So, we assume that the data that the Bank of Japan knows at month t would be Industrial Production and CPI of month t-1.
+Third, since data collection and data disclosure takes time, at the time of monetary policy decision in month t, available data of Industrial Production and CPI are not those of month t, but either month t - 1 or even t - 2.19 Although official data may be available only for t-2, various other economic variables can be used to guess what would be announced later.20 So, we assume that the data that the Bank of Japan knows at month t would be Industrial Production and CPI of month t - 1.

-Since we attempt to build a monthly model, GDP cannot be used as a variable for output gap.
+Because we attempt to build a monthly model, GDP cannot be used as a variable for output gap.
 In place of GDP, Industrial Production will be used.
-The base year of Industrial Production is changed every 5 years.
-If we had picked up data from the present data base, it would be a series of current estimation method, and different from the variable that was known at the time of decision making in the 1970s to the 1990s.
+The base year of Industrial Production is changed every five years.
+If we had picked up data from the present database, it would be a series of current estimation methods, and different from the variable that was known at the time of decision making in the 1970s to the 1990s.
+Therefore, the original Industrial Production data set is collected from historical series that were available at the time of decision making.21 For the output gap